Director of Graduate Studies

 Eric Rentschler received his academic training in German literature, German history, and European intellectual history, studying in Stuttgart, Bonn, and Prague, before taking his doctoral degree at the University of Washington.
 He has been awarded Guggenheim, Humboldt, ACLS, DAAD, and Fulbright grants as well as the Joseph R. Levenson Memorial Teaching Prize for Senior Faculty at Harvard (2001) and the Walter Channing Cabot Fellowship (2003).
-At Harvard he is both Chair and Director of Graduate Studies of the Film and Visual Studies Program, the convener of the monthly Film and Visual Studies Colloquium, and the director of the annual Berlin Film Program offered by the Harvard Summer School (in cooperation with the Deutsche Film- und Fernsehakademie Berlin).
-He is also an editor of New German Critique, and, with Anton Kaes, co-director of the German Film Institute held every second summer at the University of Michigan.
+He is a faculty member of the Film and Visual Studies Program and the convener of the monthly Film and Visual Studies Colloquium.
+He was the director of the annual Berlin Film Program offered by the Harvard Summer School (in cooperation with the Deutsche Film- und Fernsehakademie Berlin).
+He is also an editor of New German Critique, and, with Anton Kaes, co-director of the German Film Institute held most recently at the University of Michigan.